Shocake/CS135/README.md

 # CS135
-CS135 at UWaterloo
+UWaterloo CS135

-My solutions to the exercises provided in the CS135 lecture notes.
+My solutions to the exercises provided as practice in the CS135 lecture notes.